Cavaliers vs. Pacers Prediction & Picks - October 28

 Cavaliers Performance Insights

-- Last year, the Cavaliers were 25th in the NBA offensively (112.3 points scored per game) and best defensively (106.9 points allowed).
+- Offensively, the Cavaliers were the 25th-ranked squad in the NBA (112.3 points per game) last season.
+On defense, they were best (106.9 points allowed per game).

-- The Cavaliers were 19th in the league in assists (24.9 per game) last season.
+- Last season the Cavaliers were ranked 19th in the NBA in assists with 24.9 per game.

-- Cleveland was the fourth-best squad in the league in turnovers per game (12.4) and fourth-best in turnovers forced (14.7) last year.
+- In terms of turnovers, Cleveland was fourth-best in the NBA in committing them (12.4 per game) last year.
+And it was fourth-best in forcing them (14.7 per game).

+- At 11.6 made 3-pointers per game and shooting 36.7% from beyond the arc last season, the Cavaliers were 19th and 11th in the league, respectively, in those categories.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.